apache/incubator-spot/spot-oa/oa/flow/ipynb_templates/ThreatInvestigation.md

 - All unique ‘inbound’ connected IP's (Where the internal sought IP appears only as destination, or the opposite if the IP is external)
 - All unique ‘outbound’ connected IP's (Where the internal sought IP appears only as source, or the opposite if the IP is external)
-- All unique ‘two way’ connected IP's (Where the sought IP appears as both source and destination) This function will also call the _get_top_bytes()_ and _get_top_conns()_ functions to create sub dictionaries for each type of connection.
+- All unique ‘two way’ connected IP's (Where the sought IP appears as both source and destination) This function will also call the _get_top_bytes()_ and _get_top_conns()_ functions to create sub dictionaries for each type of connection and use those to generate the storyboard.
+To aid on the analysis, this function displays four html tables each containing the following data:
+- Top n source IP by connections
+- Top n source IP per bytes transfered
+- Top n destination IP by connections
+- Top n destination IP per bytes transfered

-`display_threat_box(anchor):` - Displays the widgets for "Title", "Comments" textboxes and the "Save" button on the notebook, so the user can add comments related to the threat and save them to continue with the analysis.
+`display_threat_box(ip):` - Displays the widgets for "Title", "Comments" textboxes and the "Save" button on the notebook, so the user can add comments related to the threat and save them to continue with the analysis.

 `add_network_context()` - This function depends on the existence of the _networkcontext\_1.csv_ file, otherwise this step will be skipped.
 This function will loop through all dictionaries updating each IP with its context depending on the ranges defined in the networkcontext.